-Our goal is to create 10 million jobs for some of the world’s poorest residents
+We aim to create millions of jobs for some of the world’s poorest people

 “Our model, help to self-help, puts people’s destinies in their own hands.
 You train them, you coach them, but they decide for themselves about the future,” he says.

 Achieving our goals won’t be easy.
-That’s why, in 2013, we launched an ambitious effort to scale up our operations.
-Roughly half the 10 million jobs we plan to help create will come from India, our biggest operation.
-Another 1.5 million are projected to come from the rest of our operating countries.
-And the remaining 3.5 million will be created by partnering with governments and like minded NGOs.
+That’s why, in 2013, we launched an ambitious effort to scale up our operations by partnering with governments and like-minded NGOs.

-More than 90 cents of every dollar we raise is spent on programs – a standard we plan to maintain.
+90 cents of every dollar we raise is spent on programmes – a standard we plan to maintain.
 On average, the UK’s 10 biggest development NGOs spend $0.80

 - Jobs break the cycle of dependency.
 Our success is complete only when an entrepreneur no longer needs us.